MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/functions/keyword-arguments.md

 # Keyword arguments

-How to pass key-value pairs to a function.
+How to use keyword destructuring in a function.

+## Definition

 Use destructuring in the _definition_ of the function's parameters.